Time Off Work: Paid Time Off

 2.8 Jury and Court Appearances

 - Employees who are summoned for jury duty must report that they will be off to their immediate supervisor and provide Human Resources with a copy of the summons to verify such jury duty.
 Any payments given for meals, parking fees, etc, for the jury duty served are the employee's to receive.
-Employees will receive their regular pay for jury duty days.
+Employees will receive their regular pay (per diem) for jury duty days.

-- Employees who are summoned to appear in court as a representative of the University will receive their regular pay for court appearance days.
+- Employees who are summoned to appear in court as a representative of the University will receive their regular pay (per diem) for court appearance days.
 Employees who are summoned to appear in court for cases in which they are a party but not representing the University will not receive their regular pay and must use either a vacation or a personal day.

 Paid bereavement leave will be granted for a maximum of five (5) days if a death occurs in the employee's immediate family.
 Immediate family includes spouse, parent or step-parent, child or step-child, brother or step-brother, sister or step-sister, grandparent of employee or spouse, grandchild, father or mother-in-law, brother or sister-in-law and son, daughter-in-law or a dependent with which the employee has a committed relationship.
 One (1) day of leave may be taken and charged to sick leave in the event of death of a non-immediate family member (uncle, aunt, nephew or niece).
 Campus Ministry should be notified by supervisors whose subordinates experience a death in the family.